-The Frost Scholarship Programme (Florida) funds current students of the State University System of Florida (SUSF) to study one-year, full-time master’s courses in science, technology, engineering and mathematics (‘STEM’ subjects) at the University of Oxford.
+The Frost Scholarship Programme (Florida) funds current students of the State University System of Florida and University of Miami to study one-year, full-time master’s courses in science, technology, engineering and mathematics (‘STEM’ subjects) at the University of Oxford.

-Decisions were made in early May 2016 and successful applicants have been notified.
+Decisions are expected to be made by the end of April 2018.
+If you have not heard from us by this time then please assume that your application has been unsuccessful.
 Due to the volume of applications we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.

-You must be applying to start a new, one-year, full-time master’s course at Oxford.
-The complete list of eligible courses is below:
+You must be applying to start a new master’s course at Oxford.
+The following courses are eligible: